Wyoming vs. Ball State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- In 2021, games involving the Cardinals have averaged a total of 58.0 points, 2.5 more than the set over/under in this contest.
+- In 2021, games involving the Cardinals have averaged a total of 58.0 points, 5.0 more than the set total in this contest.

 Wyoming Stats and Trends

-- The Cowboys won 50-43 last time out when they faced the Northern Illinois Huskies.
-The .

-- This season, the Cowboys are winless ATS when entering a game as a favorite of 6 points or more.
+- This season, the Cowboys are winless against the spread when entering a game as a favorite of 7 points or more.

-- Find the latest odds and place a bet on the Cowboys against the spread at SISportsbook.

-- The teams combined to hit the over on the 44.5-point over/under.

-- This year, the Cowboys have turned the ball over two times, one more than the Cardinals' takeaways (1).
+- The Cowboys have turned the ball over one more time (2 total) than the Cardinals have forced a turnover (1) this season.

+- Find the latest spread and moneyline odds for Wyoming at SISportsbook.

 Ball State Stats and Trends

-- The Cardinals lost in their last outing by a final score of 44-13 against the Penn State Nittany Lions, failing to cover the spread as 22.5-point underdogs.

-- The Cardinals have yet to cover the spread this year when underdogs by 6 points or more.
+- This year, the Cardinals are winless against the spread when entering a game as an underdog of 7 points or more.

-- The teams combined for 57 points, hitting on the under on a over/under of 58 points.

-- This season the Cardinals have three turnovers, one fewer than the Cowboys have takeaways (4).
+- This year the Cardinals have three turnovers, one fewer than the Cowboys have takeaways (4).

 Wyoming Top Players

+- Sean Chambers leads the team with 196 passing yards (196.0 yards per game) and has a 57.7% completion percentage this year (15-of-26) while throwing one touchdown with one interception.
+He also has 51 rushing yards on 14 carries, averaging 51.0 yards per game.

-- Xazavian Valladay has rushed for a team-leading 77 yards on 19 carries (77.0 yards per game) while scoring one touchdown.
+- Xazavian Valladay has 19 attempts for a team-high 77 rushing yards (77.0 per game) and one touchdown.

-- Ayden Eberhardt has four catches and paces his team with 71 receiving yards (71.0 ypg).
+- Ayden Eberhardt has hauled in four receptions for 71 yards, best on his team.
+He averages 71.0 receiving yards per game.

 Ball State Top Players